Rose, Garcia lead Masters as Spieth lurks

 He safely negotiated Amen Corner, where he came to grief spectacularly in the final round last year, and picked up further birdies at the par-five 13th and 15th holes before dropping his only shot of the day at the par-three 16th.

-"I feel great," said Spieth, who recovered from an opening 75.
+"I feel great," said Spieth who has fought back from an opening 75.
 "After the first round I couldn't ask for much better than this.
 We fought back tremendously to have a chance to win the tournament."

 Hoffman, the world number 52, was putting together another solid round until he pulled a seven-iron into water at the 16th hole and made a double-bogey on the way to a level-par 72.